tahanebti/tnlib/README.md

 # tnlib
-Algorithms and data structures heavily used in programming competitions, implemented in C++.
+C/C++ notes , Algorithms and data structures heavily used in programming competitions, implemented in C++.

 ###Content
 - [Types](types)